MartysClassroom/P4M-Notebook-1/README.md

 Please complete the following steps.

 1. Accept assignment from GitHub Classroom, using the [link here](https://classroom.github.com/a/m9fo5LLa).
 2. Open assignment from your repository, using Google Colab.
+Remember, your repository should have your name in it!
 3. Edit assignment on Google Colab.
 4. Save assignment back on Github in your repository.